watercpp/water/water/xtr/readme.md

 ## None or minimal dependencies

 `water/str/base.hpp` contains everything except floating-point, `xtr::fold`, UTF-16 and UTF-32 support.
-This header is self contained, it does not use any code from anywhere else and does not includes any other header.
+This header is self contained, it does not use any code from anywhere else and does not include any other header.

 `water/xtr/xtr.hpp` includes everything from `base.hpp` and adds support for floating-point, UTF-16,